rivitna/MD5Ren/README.md

 # MD5Ren

-**Renaming files by hash MD5**
+**Fast renaming files in a directory tree by hash MD5**

-Windows API, multithreaded application
+Windows API, multithreading